itsA-D/StreamBridge/README.md

 - Renders frames efficiently using OpenGL ES 2.0 (GLSurfaceView).
 - Ships a minimal TypeScript web viewer for preview or future streaming.

-Important: OpenCV Android SDK libraries are not committed (size/licensing).
-You must integrate them locally as described below.
+**Important:** This repository contains all source code.
+You **must** install the Android NDK, CMake and provide the OpenCV Android SDK (headers & native libs) as described below before building.

 ## Key Features